klaryon/Front_end_Cibernarium_JavascriptBasic/README.md

-# Javascript Basic - FrontEnd - It Academy
+# Javascript Basic - FrontEnd - IT Academy

 This repository contains 8 different exercises using basic Javascript.